conal/agda-machines/readme.md

     TODO: add this law to the representation.
 *   `Mealy`: Semantic Mealy machines with a homomorphic mapping into `VecFun`.
 *   `Ty`: inductive encoding of the supported types.
-    Currently just `⊤`, `Bool`, and products, but can be extended.
+    Currently just `⊤`, `Bool`, and (inductively) products, but can be extended.
     Used to index most of the implementation.
     Also a type `TyIx` of indices into type structure, and `TyF`, a `TyIx`-indexed representable functor.
 *   `Symbolic.Extrinsic`: "symbolic" representations of computations, with homomorphic/functorial semantic functions.
     See also `Symbolic.Intrinsic`, which is the same, but indexed by denotation (currently unused).
-*   `Symbolic.StackProg`: linearized representation of functional compositions that designed to explain the essence of stack machines and compiling to them in [*Calculating compilers categorically*](http://conal.net/papers/calculating-compilers-categorically/).
+*   `Symbolic.StackProg`: a linearized representation of functional computations designed to explain the essence of stack machines and  compiling to them in [*Calculating compilers categorically*](http://conal.net/papers/calculating-compilers-categorically/).
     I think it nicely captures the essence of not only stack-based computation, but of hardware netlists and [SSA](https://en.wikipedia.org/wiki/Static_single_assignment_form) as well.
 *   `Dot`: generation of [GraphViz *dot* format](https://en.wikipedia.org/wiki/DOT_%28graph_description_language%29) from the stack program category.
 *   `Test`: examples with dot file generation.
-    Compile this module, and run it to generate dot files and render them into PDFs.
+    Compile this module, and run the executable to generate dot files and render them into PDFs.
-    The Makefile uses relies on having [GraphViz](https://graphviz.org/) installed for the `dot` executable.
+    The Makefile relies on having [GraphViz](https://graphviz.org/) installed for the `dot` executable.
     See above for `make` incantations.

 There are many semantic functions (`⟦_⟧`) mapping between categories.